jamesbieber/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+	forEach will execute a function on EACH element of the array.
+Map however, returns a new array coming from performing functions on the elements of the original.

 2. What is the difference between a function and a method?

+	They are pretty much the same things but a method lies within a function.

 3. What is closure?

+	Closure is when an inner method can run an outer function because of scope.

 4. Describe the four rules of the 'this' keyword.

+	When not specified, "this" refers to window.
+When calling an object's function, "this" refers to the object left of the dot.
+	When making a "new" object.
+"This" refers to the object being passed into the constructor.
+When using .call/.apply then the object "this" references is passed in.

 5. Why do we need super() in an extended class?

+	Super is used in order to call functions from the object's parent.

 ## Project Set up